-Preheat the oven to 180C / 160C fan / 350F.
+Preheat the oven to 180C / 350F electric or 160C / 320F fan.
 Line a small springform pan (7 inches) with greaseproof paper on the base and generously butter the sides.

 Separate the eggs and beat the egg whites until stiff.